blacklightpy/vaultofknowledge/01. Personal/Project Ideas/Personal Text Editor.md

 - Session Bookmarks
 - Theme System

-- Tagging is for Ideas that fork?
+- Tagging is for Ideas that fork away from a grouping scheme?

 #test/square #test/bucket